Atakan97/PlaqueAnalyzerStudio-Masters-Thesis-Project/README.md

 3. **(Optional) If no JAR files are found in the libs folder**

-   Firstly, running and generating JAR files in the relational_information_content project is mandatory.
+   Firstly, the JAR files need to be run and created in the relational_information_content project.

    Then the JARs created in the target file of the relational_information_content project can be moved to the libs folder of the plaque-calculator project.